 We began our trek at 9 am and the weather was as good as one could ask for in the middle of June: sunny, warm but not too hot (low 80s⁰F or high 20s⁰C), but very humid.

 The monk’s trail to Wat Pha Lat is not a beginner’s hike, although in my (non-expert) opinion it wasn’t quite an intermediate level hike, either.
 It did have a medium hill grade along certain stretches and the total elevation gain was around 1,165 feet so it got my heart rate up.
 If you’re looking for something easier, I’d suggest hiking the Giew Mae Pan Nature Trail on Doi Inthanon.

-In some areas I focused intently on my footing, step after step, on the uneven makeshift staircase up the mountain.
+In some areas, I focused intently on my footing, step by step, on the uneven makeshift staircase up the mountain.
 Most of the time I spent dodging rocks and tree roots while trying not to slip on leaves and into shallow puddles left by the previous day’s rain.

 Martha actually got me looking up from my shoes from time to time and paying attention to Nature’s finer details: the gigantic rolly pollies and snails, the caterpillars, and other colorful, texturally interesting plant life.